 ○ Elton John’s “Farewell Yellow Brick Road” tour stop at the Colonial Life Arena has been rescheduled to April 20, 2022.
 Those who purchased tickets for the previous date will be able to use them in 2022.
 (WIS)

 Community Resources + Support

-○ DHEC released a new dashboard, which provides detailed data from the county-level to look at the impacts of COVID-19 in SC.
-This new dashboard was developed by DHEC’s data analysts, GIS specialists + epidemiologists using information gathered through the agency’s expansive coronavirus monitoring resources.
+○ DHEC released a dashboard, which provides detailed data from the county-level to look at the impacts of COVID-19 in SC.
+This dashboard was developed by DHEC’s data analysts, GIS specialists + epidemiologists using information gathered through the agency’s expansive coronavirus monitoring resources.
 View the dashboard here.

 ○ Remaining aware of potential scam attempts is important.
 A contact tracer will never ask for your social security number, money, bank account or credit card number, or immigrant status.
 If you are concerned about whether a caller is a real DHEC official, verify their identity by asking them to send you an email (the address should end with @dhec.sc.gov) or calling the DHEC regional epidemiology office to confirm the caller’s name and credentials.
 Learn about reporting potential scams here.

-○ Uninsured South Carolina residents can now apply for reimbursement of COVID-19 testing through the SC Department of Health and Human Services Limited Benefit Program.
+○ Uninsured South Carolina residents can apply for reimbursement of COVID-19 testing through the SC Department of Health and Human Services Limited Benefit Program.
 To qualify the test must be conducted by a healthcare provider who accepts Healthy Connections Medicaid.
 Those who were tested after March 18 may also apply for reimbursement.
 (WIS)

 ○ If you live in the Midlands or Upstate of South Carolina + someone in your household has a disability, you may qualify for a free COVID-19 Sanitation Kit from Able SC.
 Some items in the kit include face masks, cleaning supplies, toilet paper, and more.
 To get more information and sign-up, click here or call (803) 779-5121.